How to Dehydrate Poblano Peppers – Dehydrating Poblano Peppers, A Step-by-Step Guide

 We are going to record the before and after weight of these 3 medium-sized poblano peppers in our logbook.
 So we’ll know how much of our poblano pepper supply to add to homemade dehydrated camping meal recipes.

-Slice the peppers into 1/2 to 1-inch wide strips, then into smaller 1 inch bite-sized pieces.
+Slice the peppers into 1/2 to 1-inch wide strips, then slice into smaller 1-inch bite-sized pieces.

 Step 2.
 Preparing the Dehydrator to Dehydrate Poblano Peppers